-H. Capital Asset and Debt Administration
+Capital Asset and Debt Administration

-1. Capital Assets

-By the end of the 2017-2018 fiscal year, the District had invested \$28,624,161 in a broad range of capital assets, including school buildings and facilities, school buses and other vehicles, and various types of equipment.
-Depreciation expense for the year amounted to \$701,955 bringing the accumulated depreciation to \$12,641,232 as of June 30, 2018.
-The District purchased a new bus for \$79,000 during the fiscal year.
+Capital Assets.
+By the end of the 2017-2018 fiscal year, the District had invested over \$7.8 million in a broad range of capital assets, including school buildings and facilities, school buses and other vehicles, and various types of equipment.
+Depreciation expense for the year amounted to \$209,529 bringing the accumulation to \$4.6 million as of June 30, 2018.